Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP

 Dean said he made note of how heading into this game, for the first time all season, Georgia’s defensive dominance seemed to be in doubt.

-“We always want to play with a chip on our shoulder,” Dean said.
+“We always want to play with a chip on our shoulder,” said Dean, who had seven tackles, two for losses, and a forced a fumble.

 Massive nose tackle Jordan Davis collapsed the middle of a Michigan offensive line that won the Joe Moore Award as the best in the country.